-With the creation of its first CAP, the Council is endeavoring to articulate both what Vermont must do to reduce emissions and increase resiliency and equity, as well as how to do it.
+With the creation of its first CAP, the Council was charged with identifying both what Vermont must do to reduce emissions and increase resiliency and equity, as well as how to do it.
 The former task identifies the transformations needed to achieve emissions reductions and is the focus of the LEAP analysis and economic modeling described in Section 11.
 The latter is concerned with the mechanisms available to achieve desired policies, which requires analysis beyond economic impact modeling.
-This analysis includes assessment of costs, co-benefits, market readiness, etc. Now that the Council has finalized actions for prioritized pathways, the Council will further consider options for follow-on research and analysis which will be necessary to address specific policy-related questions.
+This analysis includes assessment of costs, co-benefits, market readiness, etc. and is an essential next step to be able to address specific policy-related questions.

 Recommendations for American Rescue Plan Act Funds

-With the passage of the American Rescue Plan Act (ARPA), which includes a $2.7 billion package of aid for Vermont, Vermont has an unprecedented opportunity to strengthen our economy and communities through significant investments in one-time ARPA dollars.
+With the passage of the American Rescue Plan Act (ARPA), which includes a $2.7 billion package of aid for Vermont, Vermont has an unprecedented opportunity to strengthen our economy and communities through significant infrastructure investments.
 More than half of these dollars are directly appropriated to federal agencies, individuals, local governments, education institutions, and others.
-Leaving approximately $1 billion for the state to expend over the next four years.
+Leaving approximately $1 billion for the state to expend over the next three years.